razuna/razuna/README.md

 ## Support

-Community help is available on https://getsatisfaction.com/razuna or open a ticket at http://issues.razuna.com.
+Community help is available on https://getsatisfaction.com/razuna or post a question at http://help.razuna.com

 For organization wanting to have a worry-less deployment, we encourage our support plans.
-Check them out at http://razuna.org/support/subscriptions.
+Check them out at http://razuna.org/support/subscriptions

-## Razuna hosted edition and Cloud servers
+## Razuna hosted edition and cloud servers

 Many enterprises trust us with their digital assets.
-Check out our hosted edition and the dedicated cloud server at http://razuna.com.
+Check out our hosted edition and the managed dedicated cloud servers at http://razuna.com